 Spanish 21 for the Blackjack Player

 So you love Blackjack, but you’ve stumbled upon this new to you game called Spanish 21.
 What the heck is it?
 Fear not. here we present you with a quick-start intro to Spanish 21.
 If you already know Blackjack, you pretty much know how to play this game.
+You can find the game in casinos around the world and in some online casinos.
 Let’s get started.

 The term “Spanish” came from the fact that many Spanish card games used a 48-card, rather than a 52-card, deck.
 As such, Spanish 21 has 48 cards.
 The missing four cards are the 10s.
 Yes, removing the 10s in the deck give the house a much bigger advantage, but the casino has attempted to appease you by making some rule changes.